 Sometimes, we have to dig a little deeper to get to the root of a problem.
 One might look at a campaign that isn’t performing well and assume running for mobile traffic was a problem, when in fact, it may just be that placements on apps was where lost clicks were taking place.

-As part of your AdWords optimization, I recommend killing anything that’s performing 3x worse than you’d hope.
+I recommend killing anything that’s performing 3x worse than you’d hope during your Google Ads optimization.
 If your CPA goal is $100 and terms are converting at $300 after bid modifications, you’re probably safe to pause them.

-Same goes for high impression, low click keywords.
-No need to bring yourself down with low quality scores – if you find a keyword that has a significant number of impressions (say 1,000+) and few or no clicks/conversions even after your house cleaning, you should clean them out to preserve and protect the rest of the account.
+Same goes for low-click keywords with high impressions.
+Don’t bring yourself down with low quality scores.
+If you find a keyword with a significant number of impressions (say 1,000+) and few or no clicks/conversions even after your house cleaning, you should clean them out to preserve and protect the rest of the account.

-If you follow the cadence noted above, chances are your account will look drastically different from where it started even after a short 90-day time period.
+If you follow the cadence above for a couple of months, your account will look drastically different from where it started.

-Imagine if you go even longer – you’ll wind up being the guy with that house on the block with too many mismatched additions.
+Imagine if you go even longer.
+You might wind up being the guy with that house on the block — the one with too many mismatched additions.

-You may find that a specific region or keyword performs so well that it warrants its own campaign — or perhaps, women in California respond to far different ad copy than college aged males in Florida.
+You may find that a specific region or keyword performs so well that it warrants its own campaign — or that middle-aged women in California respond to far different ad copy than college-aged males in Florida.

-When you find these significant pockets of top (or under) performers, it’s likely time to evaluate your segmentation and perhaps the account as a whole.
-For further reading on performance based segmentation, check out my post on Search Engine Land.
+When you find significant pockets of top (or bottom) performers, it’s likely time to evaluate your segmentation and perhaps the account as a whole.
+For further reading on performance-based segmentation, check out my post on Search Engine Land.

 Remember, an account manager’s work is NEVER done.